-IBM had cash and equivalents of $11.6 billion in 2018, down about $600 million from the year before.
-In 2018, the company’s operations generated $15.2 billion in cash, while investing activities and financing activities used $4.9 billion and $10.4 billion, respectively.
+IBM had cash and equivalents of $8.3 billion in 2019, down by about $3.3m billion from the year before.
+In 2019, the company's operations generated $14.8 billion in cash, while investing activities used $26.9 billion and financing activities provided more than $9 billion.

 Mergers and Acquisitions

-IBM began a major acquisition to charge up its cloud computing capabilities in agreeing to buy Red Hat for about $34 billion, one of the biggest software acquisitions in history.
-The deal would bring Red Hat's open source software to IBM's cloud efforts; Red Hat would become a distinct unit in IBM's hybrid cloud division.
-The deal was expected to close in 2019.
+IBM in 2019 acquired Red Hat for $34 billion, one of the biggest software acquisitions in history.
+The deal brings Red Hat's open source software to IBM's cloud efforts.
+Red Hat became a unit in IBM and reports as part of the Cloud and Cognitive Software segment.
+The deal was proposed in 2018 and closed in 2019.

 IBM perfected electromechanical calculation (the Harvard Mark I, 1944) but initially dismissed the potential of computers.
 When Remington Rand's UNIVAC computer (1951) began replacing IBM machines, IBM quickly responded.
 The company unveiled its first computer in 1952.
 With its superior research and development and marketing, IBM built a market share near 80% in the 1960s and 1970s.